CrowdsourcingKC/crowdsourcingshortcut/README.md

 ## About

-When I decided to write a book about the future of crowdsourcing, I also decided to practice what I preach.
+When I decided to write a book about the future of crowdsourcing, I also decided to practice what I preach!
 I am making this book open-source, and I am hosting it here on GitHub so that, you, the crowd, can contribute to it.

 ## My Ulterior Motive

-As a budding writer of developer documentation, I am now comfortable with the concept of version control and with using GitHub because those are tools that my audience uses every day.
-Furthermore, I understand its value as a tool for collaboration.
+As a budding writer of developer documentation, I am now comfortable with the concept of version control and with using GitHub (as a tool for collaboration) because those are tools that my audience uses every day.
 In addition, I know how to navigate the world of open-source software and get involved with the community.
-I want to share this knowledge and skill with you, my fellow writers.
+It was not easy getting here!
+Now, I want to pay it forward and share this knowledge and skill with you, my fellow writers.
+I'm excited to see what you come up with!

 Feel free to make updates, change the content, or alter the presentation of the book.
 See the contribution guidelines to see how you can get started.